battalcevik/term-project/README.md

   - jQuery: Included for making asynchronous requests.
   - Vue.js: Used for handling subscription form submission.

+## How to Run
+- Clone the repository:

+- bash Copy code git clone git@github.com:battalcevik/term-project.git
+- Open the project folder.

+- Open the desired HTML file in a web browser to navigate through different pages.

+## Dependencies
+- Flatpickr: Date and time picker for scheduling interviews and consulting sessions.
+- Flatpickr Initialization Script: Script to initialize Flatpickr.
+- Database Script: Script for handling data (Note: Make sure to check the database script for functionality).
+- Usage
+- Explore the various sections by navigating through the links in the navigation bar.
+- Schedule interviews and consulting sessions using the provided forms.
-Feel free to explore the individual HTML files for more details on each page's content and functionality.
+- Feel free to explore the individual HTML files for more details on each page's content and functionality.
 If you have any questions or need further assistance, please reach out!

+* Thank you for visiting!

+* ©2023.
+Battal Cevik.
+Open Source.